Finance and Economics (MSc) 2017 entry

 In your second semester, you will have the opportunity to choose two modules from a selection of topics.
-The topics, and therefore module titles, vary year on year as they reflect research interests of our staff.
+The topics, and therefore module titles, vary year on year as they reflect research interests of our staff (see the University’s position on curriculum development).
 Examples currently include

 The final element of the MSc is a 15,000 word dissertation.
-The dissertation should be on an area of finance and economics that you are interested in, chosen either from a list of topics or developed with your supervisor who will support you through the process.
+The dissertation should be on an area of either finance or economics that you are interested in, chosen either from a list of topics or developed with your supervisor who will support you through the process.

 There are several funding options for postgraduate students.

 Entrants to the Finance and Economics MSc programme are eligible to be considered for the £1,500 Sir Quo Wei Lee scholarship which is awarded to the best entrant student.

 After the MSc

 There is a long-standing tradition of our graduates working in a wide variety of challenging and rewarding posts including:

 - diplomatic service

 They work in the UK, Europe, and North America; and more frequently in locations such as China, Taiwan, Hong Kong, Japan and Thailand.

 Admission to the University of St Andrews is governed by our Admissions policy.